hodl-dot-farm/hodl-farm-tezos-website/index.md

 <script src="{{ base.url | prepend: site.url }}/assets/js/clipboard-polyfill.promise.js"></script>
 We provide a fast, reliable and secure Tezos delegation service with a low intro fee and quick payouts.

+Super Launch Discount !
+Contribute to our first five rolls and get a fee as low as 5% for life !
+See conditions.

 ## 1. Set your delegate to Hodl.farm

 Use your wallet to set your delegate to the Hodl.farm address.

 `tz1gg5bjopPcr9agjamyu9BbXKLibNc2rbAq`  <a href="#!" onclick="clipboard.writeText('tz1gg5bjopPcr9agjamyu9BbXKLibNc2rbAq');">⧉</a>
 {: style="color:gray; font-size: 140%; text-align: center;"}

+Do not send funds to this address!
+Learn more about delegating.

 ## 2. Wait for one cycle